History of Somerset: Roman

 Excavations carried out before the flooding of Chew Valley Lake also uncovered Roman remains, indicating agricultural and industrial activity from the second half of the 1st century until the 3rd century AD.
 The finds included a moderately large villa at Chew Park, where wooden writing tablets (the first in the UK) with ink writing were found.
 There is also evidence from the Pagans Hill Roman Temple at Chew Stoke.
 In October 2001 the West Bagborough Hoard of 4th century Roman silver was discovered in West Bagborough.
 The 681 coins included two denarii from the early 2nd century and 8 Miliarense and 671 Siliqua all dating to the period AD 337 – 367.
-The majority were struck in the reigns of emperors Constantius II and Julian and derive from a range of mints including Arles and Lyons in France, Trier in Germany and Rome.
+The majority were struck in the reigns of emperors Constantius II and Julian and derive from a range of mints including Arles and Lyon in France, Trier in Germany and Rome.

 In April 2010, the Frome Hoard, one of the largest-ever hoards of Roman coins discovered in Britain, was found by a metal detectorist.
 The hoard of 52,500 coins dated from the 3rd century AD and was found buried in a field near Frome, in a jar 14 in below the surface.
 The coins were excavated by archaeologists from the Portable Antiquities Scheme.